 Mount Everest is still the ultimate mountaineering adventure.
-An ultimate achievement any mountain climber can boast of: an exciting opportunity for anyone desiring to at the pinnacle of the Earth is one of life's most rewarding experiences, a guided expedition: Climb with our experienced Everest summiteers guides and mountaineers One base camp and four additional higher Camps supported by highly experienced local mountaineers, guides, and crew members Expedition includes acclimatization and cultural trek into the scenic Sherpa heartland of the Khumbu Valley
+An ultimate achievement any mountain climber can boast of an exciting opportunity for anyone desiring to at the pinnacle of the Earth is one of life's most rewarding experiences, a guided expedition: Climb with our experienced Everest summiteers guides and mountaineers One base camp and four additional higher Camps supported by highly experienced local mountaineers, guides, and crew members Expedition includes acclimatization and cultural trek into the scenic Sherpa heartland of the Khumbu Valley.

 Reaching the top of the world is truly a lifetime achievement.
-Who would not like to be part of this goal to touch the sky and write the name of a history book that will represent many years of upcoming generations to inspire for?
+Who would not like to be part of this goal to touch the sky and write the name of a history book that will represent many years of upcoming generations to inspire?
 Of course, every one of us dreams of summiting Mount Everest, the highest mountain in the world.
 Now or never, it is a good time for you to get started on this journey of a lifetime to make history by summating this adorable mountain.
 Let’s step out to be on top of the world.

 Mt Everest climbing has proved to be a benchmark of climbing achievement.
 Every year, the mountain receives thousands of people attempting both ways from southern Nepal and the northern side from Tibet as Mount Everest stands on the border of Nepal and China (Tibet).
-Since then the southern approach to the mountain via the Khumbu Valley became popular among the climbers.
+Since then, the southern approach to the mountain via the Khumbu Valley has become popular among climbers.
 Mt.
-Everest was first summitted in 1953 by Tenzing Norgay Sherpa and Edmund Hillary via the South Col.
+Everest was first submitted in 1953 by Tenzing Norgay Sherpa and Edmund Hillary via the South Col.

-However, the Everest climb is not as technical as K2 and Kanchenjunga mountains, it's simply not a piece of cake to climb Everest even for the veteran mountaineers.
+However, the Everest climb is not as technical as the K2 and Kanchenjunga mountains; it's simply not a piece of cake to climb Everest, even for the veteran mountaineers.
 Nonetheless, it’s also a true fact that getting down from the summit is a little bit harder than getting to the top due to real objective danger and adjustments in every step of the Everest expedition.

-Despite being the highest mountains on planet Earth, the Himalayan range of mountains including Mt.
-Everest are relatively younger than their American and European counterparts like the Andes, the Alps, and the Rockies.
-Everest has fascinated the mountaineers all over the world since the European climbers discovered Everest when Tibet was opened to outsiders in the 1920s.
-During his lecture tour to the U.S. in 1923, George Mallory gave the reason behind his interest in Everest Expeditions quipping, ‘Because it’s there.
+Despite being the highest mountains on planet Earth, the Himalayan range of mountains, including Mt.
+Everest, is relatively younger than their American and European counterparts like the Andes, the Alps, and the Rockies.
+Everest has fascinated mountaineers all over the world since European climbers discovered Everest when Tibet was opened to outsiders in the 1920s.
+During his lecture tour to the U.S. in 1923, George Mallory gave the reason behind his interest in Everest Expeditions, quipping, ‘Because it’s there.

 Best Expedition season

 The spring season of March to May is considered the best time for Everest climbing.
 Spring is also the most popular season for the expedition.
-The months of April and May and then again October and November are the classic climbing period.
-The summer months of monsoon rains and the winter months from December to February are the most unfavorable time not only for this Expedition but also for trekking to other parts of Nepal Himalayas.
+The months of April and May and then again in October and November are the classic climbing period.
+The summer months of monsoon rains and the winter months from December to February are the most unfavorable times not only for this Expedition but also for trekking to other parts of Nepal Himalayas.

 All of our leaders and guides are carefully selected based on their aptitude, experience, and leadership skills.
-Most of our guides have been continuously working with us for more than 15 years.
-Our guides are trained for remote emergencies and are well versed in local politics, culture, and customs.
+Most of our guides have been working with us continuously for more than 15 years.
+Our guides are trained for remote emergencies and are well-versed in local politics, culture, and customs.
 Please check out the personal records of our guides who have scaled Mt.
 Everest several times, including hundreds of other lesser peaks.